Win-Loss Analysis

 The definition of insanity is repeating the same RFP process and expecting a different outcome.
 If you don't understand why the selection committee walked away, you are essentially gambling with your team's time.

 Stop relying on the "Price" drop-down in your CRM.
-Use win-loss analysis to turn your RFP losses into a strategic roadmap for future wins.
+Use direct buyer feedback to turn your RFP losses into a strategic roadmap for future wins.

 quote